 What does NSR offer?

 NSR clients have access to propriety credit strategies derived from analyzing over $100 million of loans.
-NSR also offers institutional-grade trading technology and visibility into all of your loans, regardless of which platform (LendingClub or Prosper) they’re on.
+NSR also offers institutional-grade trading technology and visibility into all of your loans, regardless of which platform (LendingClub Bank or Prosper) they’re on.

 NSR guides clients through account setup and takes care of choosing your loans, managing risk and periodical rebalancing.